Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Introduction

-This type of risk profiling is prohibited by the Charter of Fundamental Rights of the European Union (EU)~\citep{charter}, the EU General Data Protection Regulation (GDPR)~\citep{gdpr_2016} and the EU AI Act~\citep{AIAct}, as well as the national Public Administration Law~\citep{awb}.
-Limited institutional enforcement capabilities, along with a lack of awareness, have led to inadequate oversight of algorithmic-supported decision-making processes~\citep{meuwese2024algoprudence}.
+Given this, in 2024, the Dutch Minister for Education, Culture and Science apologized on behalf of the Dutch government for indirect discrimination experienced by students with a non-European migration background and announced a EUR 61 million compensation plan~\citep{DutchParliament24724-240}.
+This recent discriminatory algorithm scandal in the Netherlands~\citep{politico22} highlights that not only complex statistical methods, such as machine learning, but also simple rule-based algorithms can pose significant risks of embedding discrimination in algorithmic decision-making processes.
+In a recent interview, the chair of the Dutch Data Protection Authority warned that discriminatory rule-based algorithms are ``around every corner'' in executive branches of the Dutch government~\citep{VK24}.
+This type of risk profiling is prohibited by the European Convention of Human Rights (ECHR), the Charter of Fundamental Rights of the European Union (EU)~\citep{charter}, the EU General Data Protection Regulation (GDPR)~\citep{gdpr_2016} and the EU AI Act~\citep{AIAct}, as well as the national Public Administration Law~\citep{awb}.
+Limited institutional enforcement capabilities, along with a lack of awareness, have led to inadequate oversight of algorithmic decision-making processes~\citep{meuwese2024algoprudence}.